Blumhouse Productions: Film

 Blumhouse's company model is to produce films on a small budget, give directors creative freedom, and release films widely through the studio system.
-Blumhouse was originally known as Blum Israel Productions, with Amy Israel with a first-look deal at Miramax when the company was founded.
+Blumhouse was originally known as Blum Israel Productions, as Amy Israel had a first-look deal at Miramax when the company was founded.
 In 2002, Blum and Israel parted ways, and the company became Blumhouse Productions.
 In 2015, Crypt TV was created by Jack Davis and Eli Roth which is backed by Blum and the company.

 Blumhouse's low-budget model began in 2007 with Paranormal Activity, which was made for $15,000 and grossed over $193 million worldwide.
 It produced Insidious, which grossed over $100 million worldwide on a budget of $1.5 million; and Sinister, which grossed over $87 million worldwide from a budget of $3 million.

-In 2010, Haunted Movies was formed as a division for Blumhouse which released Insidious, The River, The Bay and The Lords of Salem.

-In 2013, it produced The Purge, Insidious: Chapter 2, and Dark Skies.

-In 2014, it produced Paranormal Activity: The Marked Ones, The Purge: Anarchy, Jessabelle, Ouija and Whiplash.

-In 2015, it produced Unfriended, Insidious: Chapter 3, The Gift and The Visit.

-In 2016, it produced The Purge: Election Year and Ouija: Origin of Evil.

-In 2017, it produced Split, Get Out and Happy Death Day.

-In 2018, it produced Insidious: The Last Key, Truth or Dare, The First Purge, and Halloween.
-Blumhouse announced a partnership with DreamWorks Animation to co-produce Spooky Jack but the film was removed from DreamWorks Animation's slate in 2019.
+In 2017, Blumhouse announced a partnership with DreamWorks Animation to co-produce Spooky Jack but the film was removed from DreamWorks Animation's slate in 2019.

-In 2019, it produced Glass, Happy Death Day 2U, Us, Ma, and Black Christmas.

-In 2020, it produced Fantasy Island, The Invisible Man, The Hunt, You Should Have Left, The Craft: Legacy, Nocturne, and Freaky.

-In 2021, it produced The Forever Purge, Halloween Kills and Paranormal Activity: Next of Kin.

-In 2022, it produced Dashcam, The Black Phone, Mr. Harrigan's Phone, Halloween Ends, Run Sweetheart Run, Soft & Quiet and Nanny.

-On November 16, 2022, it was announced that James Wan's Atomic Monster Productions was in talks to merge with Blumhouse with Atomic Monster having a shared first look deal with Universal Pictures.
+On November 16, 2022, it was announced that James Wan's Atomic Monster was in talks to merge with Blumhouse, with Atomic Monster having a shared first-look deal with Universal.
 Both companies would continue to operate as separate labels, with each maintaining its own creative autonomy and brand identity.

-In 2023, they released M3GAN, and will later release Insidious: Fear the Dark, They Listen and The Exorcist.
-They are also in production for an untitled Five Nights at Freddy's film.
+The merger was finalized on January 2, 2024.

+On June 4, 2025, it was announced that the company was in talks to acquire Twisted Pictures' stake in the Saw franchise, with Lionsgate still being involved.
+Later that month, the acquisition was finalized and the deal would have James Wan and Leigh Whannell regain creative control for the future of the franchise.